navisens/NaviDocs/API.Android.md

 #### `void setBinaryFileLoggingEnabled(boolean state)`
 Allow our SDK to record data and use it to enhance our estimation system.
+All of our .nav files get recorded to: /sdcard/MotionDna/Logs/ You can download the .nav files by running this command: adb pull /sdcard/MotionDna/Logs/
+Or, if you know the name of the file you are looking for: adb pull /sdcard/MotionDna/Logs/nav_of_file.nav

 **Params**
 Enable or disable file logging.